Pryz/terraform-provider-ldap/README.md

 to commit and have changes available as soon as possible.
-The initial set of changes - which included an almost complete rewrite of the provider - were contributed back to the upstream repository, but most of new developments will will from now on happen here.
+The initial set of changes - which included an almost complete rewrite of the provider - were contributed back to the upstream repository, but most of new developments will from now on happen here.

 ## Installation